-A note from our current Volunteer Directors, Sasha and Keenan Foster:
+A note from past Volunteer Directors, Sasha and Keenan Foster:

 "I know that everyone’s experience as director is different, but there are some things that are universal.
 This volunteer position shapes part of your life.
 It becomes your life for a time and then you can’t imagine the rest of your life without this experience in it.
-Obviously, Keenan and I are still in it, but it’s coming to it’s end.
 We’re beginning to reflect on the year we’ve had here and the influence we’ve had and the influence everything has had on us.
 We refer to the OSSO volunteers that came while we were here as our volunteers.
 We literally consider the teens at OSSO and HML and Remar and HPT our friends.
 It truly feels that way.
 We made life long connections with the orphanages’ staff, our bus driver’s family and people at church and in the community.
 Although I personally never thought of Ecuador as a place I would feel for, it is now engraved upon my heart.
 It’s now not just another South American country that we might one-day visit.
 It’s a home away from home.

 This opportunity was perfect for us poor wandering college students.
 OSSO takes care of you.
 We are volunteers and we work hard.
 Sometimes we work so hard and so many days in a row that you would do anything for a nap.
 When you reflect on it though, there’s nothing you’d rather be doing.
 It’s a job that doesn’t ever really feel like a job and offers more perks than any job that you’ll ever have in your life.